miken22/COSC310_TravelBot/README.txt

 Added Features:
 Second Conversation Topic:
 On top of the current conversation the agent now handles organizing vacations to different towns in BC's interior and parts of Alberta.
+The agent is also able to handle topic changes, going from planning a vacation in BC to arranging a trip in Mexico.

 GUI Interface:
 A simple graphical user interface has been added to the system to provide the user with a more realistic chat environment.
 The GUI stores all text from the conversation to allow the user to look back at previous responses, and WILL also have a feature added to export the chat history.
 This feature could be used by the user to save conversations to look back on later, or to use for the agent to build more responses.